 An investment in the Bonds will involve certain risks, including the risk that Bondholders will lose their entire investment in the Bonds.
-For a discussion of certain risks relating to the Guarantor that potential investors should carefully consider before deciding to invest in any Bonds, see "Risks related to Swiss Life" beginning on page 13 of this Prospectus.
+For a discussion of certain risks relating to the Guarantor that potential investors should carefully consider before deciding to invest in any Bonds, see "Risks related to Swiss Life" beginning on page 14 of this Prospectus.

-Company name, legal form, registered office, duration, incorporation and notices
+Company name, legal form, registered office, duration, incorporation and notices, legal entity identifier

-Swiss Life Holding AG is a stock corporation (Aktiengesellschaft) pursuant to articles 620 et seq. of the Swiss Code of Obligations incorporated under the laws of Switzerland for an unlimited duration with its registered office c/o Swiss Life AG, General-Guisan-Quai 40, 8002 Zurich, Switzerland.
+Swiss Life Holding AG is a stock corporation (Aktiengesellschaft) pursuant to articles 620 et seq.
+CO incorporated under the laws of Switzerland for an unlimited duration with its registered office c/o Swiss Life AG, General-Guisan-Quai 40, 8002 Zurich, Switzerland.
 It was incorporated on 17 September 2002 (date of registration).
-According to article 25 of the Guarantor's articles of association dated as of 22 April 2022, announcements and notifications of the Guarantor are made in the Swiss Official Commercial Gazette.
+According to article 25 of the Guarantor's articles of association dated as of 25 June 2024, announcements and notifications of the Guarantor are made in the Swiss Official Commercial Gazette.
+Shareholders may instead or in addition be notified by standard letter to the shareholder's address that was last recorded in the share register, by e-mail or in any other form that the Board of Directors deems appropriate.